 The second part of our content atomisation process involves taking your atomised content and comparing it to both the other pieces in your creative archives, and your engagement stats.
 This is where the patterns start to form.

 For example, you may be wondering why a set of apparently unrelated images are performing well with certain audiences.
 Through content atomisation and cross-comparison, you may discover that the pieces with the highest engagement stats do, in fact, have various things in common.

 It may be the placement of your logo, the lighting, the mood evoked or something even less obvious.
 But the pattern is there, and it enables us to draw actionable insights not only about the kind of content that people engage with – but what it is about that content that encourages engagement.

 By getting as deep and as detailed as an analysis based on content atomisation, content creators can take the risky guesswork element out of producing new marketing material.

 Far from reducing creativity to a ‘numbers’ game, granular data insights like these enable creative marketers to be more innovative than ever with their content – without having to worry that their efforts won’t be appreciated by the audience.

 Our platform will tell you what elements to include in your creative content in order to resonate with a particular audience.
 The nature of the process makes it fully scalable, and takes away many of the problematic elements of campaign creation.

 It lets you pre-optimise your creative content, meaning that you don’t have to go through risky and expensive A/B testing, and that you don’t have to be cautious when creating new content.

-All in all, by harnessing the power of creative data, datasine can give you the kind of actionable creative insights which enable data to power creativity, and vice versa.
+All in all, by harnessing the power of creative data, Datasine can give you the kind of actionable creative insights that enable data to power creativity, and vice versa.